 Highlights

-- 285 square inch cooking area
+- 285 square inch cooking area—enough for 8-10 burgers simultaneously

-- 20,000 BTU total power output
+- 20,000 BTU total power across 3 adjustable burners

 Specifications